leejoonli/code-every-day/log.md

 ## Codewars

 Another day of Codewars.
-Today's challenge was to reverse wods in a string while keeping double spaces and keeping the order of words the same.
+Today's challenge was to reverse words in a string while keeping double spaces and keeping the order of words the same.
 Done in Python.

 ## Thoughts

 During my google search, I came across an interesting Python-esque solution and it seemed to work.
 I had to look up what .join in Python did and remember that you can essentially do a for loop inside of built-in functions and methods.

+# Day 21 (2/22/2022)

+## Codewars

+Another day of Codewars.
+Today's challenge was to get the ascii values of each letter in a string, join them together, find the sum of the joined values, create a new variable where any instance of 7 is replaced by 1, and return the absolute value of the original variable minus the new variable.

+## Thoughts

+This one was interesting and I did it in probably the worst way possible.
+I created a list to store the split string letters, changed them to their ascii values, converted the elements back into a string to join them together, converted it back to an integer, and then found the sum of each individual element in the new integer.
+And of course, I stored the new variable with the replaced values in a new variable and that was done while the original variable was still the string version of the joined elements.
+And after finding the sum of each individual element for the new variable, I returned the absolute value of the original variable minus the new variable.
+Looking at other people's solutions, it looks like I just did the long hand version of the order of operations which means my solution could've been refactored into a more sucinct Python-esque answer.